fmorriso/Angular-shared-module/README.md

 ```

 In order to remain true to the flat structure of the tutorial, any time I needed to use the `ng` command
-to generate something, I included the `--flat` directive to prevent Angular-CLI of creating a separate folder
+to generate something, I included the `--flat` directive to prevent Angular-CLI from defaulting to its usual practice of
-for the new item being created.
+creating a separate folder for the new item being created.
 Examples:

 ```npm
 ng generate directive Highlight --flat